phil-mansfield/symphony/docs/source/symlib_documentation.rst

     * ``"vpeak"`` (*numpy.float32*) - :math:`V_{\rm peak}`, the largest :math:`V_{\rm max}` that the subhalo ever had.
 This is useful in the same places that :math:`M_{\rm peak}` is.
     * ``"merger_snap"`` (*numpy.int32*) - The snapshot where the subhalo first fell within the virial radius of the host halo.
     * ``"merger_ratio"`` (*numpy.float32*) - The ratio of masses at this infall snapshot.
+    * ``"branch_idx"`` (*numpy.int32*) - The index of this halo's branch in the full merger tree.
+This allows you to switch back and forther between the two data structures as needed.
     * :data:`symlib.HISTORY_DTYPE` also contains all the fields in :func:`symlib.BRANCH_DTYPE`.
 Note, however, that subhalos where ``is_disappear`` is True or ``is_real`` is False have already been removed, so there is no need to make cuts on this.

 .. data:: symlib.BRANCH_DTYPE

     Information about the main branch of a subhalo in the full consistent-trees merger tree.
 You probably will not need this unless you walk through the full merger tree, which is an advanced action.
 You can get it by calling :func:`symlib.read_branches`.